radix-ui/icons/packages/radix-icons/CONTRIBUTING.md

 #### React Component

-Have a look in `packages/generate-icon-lib/src/templates` for the templating code that affects the components created by running `yarn generate-src`.
+Have a look in `packages/generate-icon-lib/src/templates` for the templating code that affects the components created by running `pnpm generate-src`.

-Makes changes to the CLI, then re-run `yarn generate-src`, then open a PR.
+Makes changes to the CLI, then re-run `pnpm generate-src`, then open a PR.
 Try to keep commits separated between the CLI and files created in this package.

 _At the time of writing, the CLI can not rerun on existing SVGs, and will instead pull down the latest SVGs from the Figma file._